devs-des1re/djs-kit/README.md

 ## Overview

-djs-kit is a scaffolding tool that generates a production-ready Discord.js bot project.
+@devs_des1re/djs-kit is a scaffolding tool that generates a production-ready Discord.js bot project.
 It creates an organized codebase with support for slash commands, prefix commands, buttons, select menus, modals, and MongoDB database integration.
 The generated bot includes a built-in permission system that allows you to restrict commands to specific roles or users.

 ## Features